dasch-swiss/dsp-metadata-gui/docs/tab_view.md

-### Organization

-There can be multiple organizations.

-This class represents an organization that contributed to the project.

 ### Grant

 There can be multiple grants.

 This class represents a financial grant that was granted to the project.

+### Dataset

+There can be multiple datasets.

+A project hosted on the DSP must have one or multiple datasets.

+### Project

+The project is the only class of which there can only be one, in the metadata.
+The tab therefor does not have the list of multiple instances.

+This class holds all information that is representative of the entire project.